 - The club or organization will not discriminate or harass on the basis of race, creed, national origin, sex, age, handicap, veteran status, or religion in the selection of its members or in its programs unless federal or state laws allow for such exceptions.

-- The club or organization agrees to register and gain approval of all fundraising activities with the Office of the Director of Student Activities consistent with the Fundraising Policy.
+- The club or organization agrees to register and gain approval of all fundraising activities with Student Affairs consistent with the Fundraising Policy.

 - Every voting member of the club or organization must be currently enrolled as a student at the University of Saint Francis, or in the case of campus organizations, must be a current faculty or staff member.